 In Year 4, pupils will have the opportunity to face new challenges and apply what they have learnt to a range of contexts.
-During the Year 4 residential to Stedham, pupils will have the opportunity to camp in the natural beauty of the South Downs National Park.
-Year 4 also sees pupils explore and play a range of rhymes using African drums.
+During Year 4, pupils will also have the opportunity in the summer term to camp overnight.
+Pupils will also explore and play a range of rhymes using African drums.

 Please view the Year 4 Meet and Greet presentation for this academic year.
 The presentation provides you with key information regarding your child’s curriculum for the academic year.

 If you have any questions regards the presentation, please email the school office so the questions can be collated and added to the Frequently asked Questions.

 Also during Year 4, pupils will complete the MTC (Multiplication Tables Check).
 The presentation below provides further information about the MTC.

 During the first weeks of the Autumn Term, pupils will learn about the achievements of one of the earliest civilizations: The Ancient Egyptians.
 Pupils will have the opportunity to become archaeologists as they join Howard Carter on his exciting expedition to unearth the tomb of the of the boy king – Tutankhamun!
 Through discovering a range of artefacts, pupils will create their own Egyptian jewellery.

 Pupils will also explore the ancient wonders of the world: the Pyramids, and learn about the significance of the River Nile.
 In learning about the River Nile, pupils will develop their understanding of the physical geography of rivers.
 This will include some fieldwork linked to local rivers.
 Pupils will create their own shaduf and use it to transport water just like the Ancient Egyptians.

 In the second half of the term, pupils will learn about the origins of the Vikings and the different routes they chose when invading England.
 Pupils will learn about the invasion of Lindisfarne and the resistance of Alfred the Great and the key battles.